CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 As of the third quarter of 2023, we can establish a rough equivalence “*from informal initial experiments, our guess is that humans need about three minutes per problem to be overall as useful as GPT-4 when playing the role of trusted high-quality labor.”*([source](https://arxiv.org/abs/2312.06942)) So existing systems can roughly be believed to qualify as one-second AGIs, and are considered to be nearing the level of one-minute AGIs.

 They might be a few years away from becoming one-hour AGIs.
 Within this framework, Ngo anticipates that a superintelligence (ASI) could be something akin to a (one year, eight billion)-AGI, that is, an ASI could be seen as an AGI that outperforms all eight billion humans coordinating for one year on a given task.

-??? question "What did you learn in this section?"

-     Can you explain why intelligence is ill defined and should be substituted by capabilities measures?

-     Do you remember what the terms AGI, TAI, HLAI, NAI, ASI mean?

-     Can you explain the (t-n)-AGI framework?